Board of Directors

 Guardian ad Litem Foundation of Florida’s First Coast, Inc.

-A native of the Garden State (but don’t hold that against her as she has spent more time living south of I-10 than she did in NJ), Heather is a partner at Akerman LLP where she practices in the area of commercial litigation.
-She holds a Bachelor of Science degree in civil engineering from the United States Coast Guard for 6 years, during which time she was lucky enough to survive a crash in a Coast Guard helicopter.
+A native of the Garden State (but don’t hold that against her as she has spent more time living south of I-10 than she did in NJ), Heather is at attorney at Camerlengo & Anderson, P.L. where she represents people who have been injured in tractor-trailer and commercial vehicle accidents.
+She holds a Bachelor of Science degree in civil engineering from the United States Coast Guard Academy and served on active duty for 6 years, during which time she was lucky enough to survive a crash in a Coast Guard helicopter.
 She is a member of the Leadership Jacksonville Class of 2011 and currently serves on the Youth Leadership Jacksonville Development and Selection Committees.
-She is the Vice President of the Rotary Club of San Marco and a volunteer Magistrate for Duval County Teen Court.
-In addition to Guardian ad Litem, Heather is also a board member for the Jacksonville Children’s Chorus, The Towers of Jacksonville, Inc. and Baptist Towers Foundation.
+She is a member of the Rotary Club of San Marco and a volunteer Magistrate for Duval County Teen Court.
+In addition to Guardian ad Litem Foundation Board, Heather is also Vice-Chair of the Board of Directors of the Jacksonville Children’s Chorus, a member of the Board of Directors of The Towers of Jacksonville, Inc., and Secretary of the Board of Directors of Baptist Towers Foundation.
 She is also an active member of Hendricks Avenue Baptist Church where she serves as the Chair of the Properties Committee.
-In her “spare” time she enjoys cheering on her beloved Gators and putting a (recently, very) few miles on her Harley-Davidson Road King.
+In her “spare” time she enjoys cheering on her beloved Gators and spending time with her three fur-babies (all of whom collectively weigh less than 18 pounds).

 Annmarie joined MJW in 2002 after working on the audit team for the company’s outside auditor for five years.
 She is a member of the American Institute of Certified Public Accountants, Florida Institute of Certified Public Accountants and the Construction Financial Management Association.
 Annmarie served as trustee for the Florida United Brotherhood of Carpenters Pension and Health and Welfare Fund, and from 2007-2010 was the Finance Committee chair for the First Coast Manufacturers Association.
 She is currently the Finance Committee chair for the GAL Foundation.
 Annmarie is a graduate of the University of Florida, where she earned a Bachelor of Science degree in business administration-finance, and of Florida Atlantic University, where she received a Bachelor of Science in accounting.
 Annmarie is a Florida-licensed CPA.